To Testify or Not to Testify? What Factors Defendants in Special Assault Cases Should Consider

 If your defense to domestic violence charges is that you were acting in self-defense, which you perceived to be necessary to defend yourself against death or very serious injury, you should almost certainly testify to explain your perception.
 Because incidents that give rise to domestic violence charges often happen in private, away from the view of other witnesses, your testimony may be essential to establish that the complainant was the first aggressor.

 The Marshall Defense Firm has years of experience helping clients navigate the complexities of trial, including the important choice of whether to testify or not.
 Our seasoned attorneys are able to counsel clients in every situation to make the best decision for their individual circumstances.
-If you are facing special-assault charges and need help, please reach out to our firm.
+If you are facing special-assault charges and need help, please contact us at 206.826.1400 or firstname.lastname@example.org.